 In addition to its appeal and its cultural messages, music is one of the eight “learning styles” or modes of intelligence identified by educators (and codified by Howard Gardner of Harvard University and others) Studies have shown that music can also help engage students otherwise disaffected by standard classroom techniques, and it helps improve students’ overall learning and performance on tests.
 Within the past two decades, social studies textbooks have augmented their narrative with samples from literature (poems and short stories) and visual arts (paintings and photographs).
 Some publishers have begun to provide sound recordings that complement their textbooks.
 Yet none of the standard texts for teaching American social studies, language arts, or even music systematically includes music as a classroom tool for attracting, engaging, and teaching students about the life, language, ideas, and history of their nation.

 The core of the program is the extensive Teacher's Guide, organized for ease of coordination with national education standards.
-The Guide includes 153 songs spanning 300 years of American history along with teaching techniques and audio CDs to assist teachers in integrating songs into their exiting curriculum.
+The original Guide included 153 songs spanning 300 years of American history along with teaching techniques and audio CDs to assist teachers in integrating songs into their exiting curriculum.
 We are currently expanding the original guide to include a tenth unit, bringing the history up to present day, and to increase the representation of ALANA (African, Latin, Asian, and Native American voices) throughout the contents.
 We are also evaluating a digital delivery method to replace the original paper book.

 Created by a team of teachers and scholars, it uses music as a tool to teach history and social studies, and is aimed at middle- and high-school aged students.
 Secondary-school teachers advised on the design of the materials to help them teach more effectively (not to add more curricular material to what seems an already overburdened agenda); the project staff drew on the work of musicologists and performers who have documented and made available a vast array of pieces, forms, and styles of music, along with their societal functions and values, across the entire span of written history of life in North America, and representing nearly all ethnic groups and economic levels of society.

 Voices Across Time was also the basis of a Summer Institute for Teachers funded by the National Endowment for the Humanities and hosted by the University of Pittsburgh.
 Offered in 2004, 2006, 2008, 2011, 2013, and 2015.
-Our summer institutes are currently on hiatus while we retool the curriculum guide, although we hope to offer the Institute again in 2015.
-Please check back here in fall, 2014, for more information.
+Our summer institutes are currently on hiatus while we retool the curriculum guide, although we hope to offer them again in the future.

 Lesson plans and song activities prepared by teachers who have attended our Summer Institutes will eventually be made available on this site.
 While the lesson plans are intensive and require multiple resources and days, the song activities are short and require little effort to engage your students in a discussion about specific historic events.